kovyazinda/iosconfiganalyse/README.md

-If you would like to support this project: BTC 34kWXwjDn1uXQRfgeehaskD1hXZu713ZWQ
+If you think that it is worth to support this project: BTC 34kWXwjDn1uXQRfgeehaskD1hXZu713ZWQ